tarnjit458/HomeFinder/ProjectJournal.md

 2) I will work on research API for register user and set up database.
 I will try to create a sample for using database.

 3) No task are blocked on my end.

+10/12
+1) I worked on RESTFUL API for register user and logout, set up database.

+2) I will be continue work on RESTFUL API for register user and logout based on Frondend.

+3) No tasks are blocked for me right now.